 Metal binder jetting parts require a secondary process to achieve good mechanical properties since the as-printed parts basically consist of metal particles bound together with an adhesive.
 This sintering process is necessary but comes with its own set of unique challenges.
 Part dimensions can shrink up to 20% during sintering which leads to deformation and warping.
-This must be accounted for during the design process and it can be very difficult to predict outcomes.
+This must be accounted for during the design process and it can be challenging to predict outcomes.

 How is Liquid Metal Printing Different?

 The Xerox® ElemX™ 3D printer melts aluminum wire to produce the liquid metal material, depositing tiny droplets on a build plate to form the required part drop-by-drop, layer-by-layer, as the build plate quickly maneuvers underneath the drop stream to create the shape.
-Once the part is finished, the build plate is removed from the printer and quickly quenched in a in a water tank.
-The thermal expansion mechanics of the differing metals allows the aluminum parts to immediately release from the build plate, with no sintering, debinding, or additional steps necessary.
+Once the part is finished, the build plate is removed from the printer and quickly quenched in a water tank.
+The thermal expansion mechanics of the different metals allows the aluminum parts to immediately release from the build plate, with no sintering, debinding, or additional steps necessary.